Admission to the Master Archaeology programme.

-This course offers an overview of the archaeology of the Greek Mediterranean from the Late Bronze Age to the Classical period through lectures, in-depth discussion of key themes in class, study of a handbook and thematic readings.
+This course offers both an overview of the archaeology of the Greek Mediterranean from the Late Bronze Age (Minoans, Mycenaeans) to the Classical period through lectures, in-depth discussion of key themes in class, study of a handbook and thematic readings.

-Apart from gaining a basic knowledge of Greek archaeology from a Mediterranean perspective, this class invites you to form your own opinion about various current debates in Greek archaeology, such as the Homeric epics, the phenomenon of ‘colonisation’, identity, gender and the role of religion in ancient Greek society.
+Apart from gaining knowledge of Greek material culture, this course invites you to form your own opinion about various current debates in Greek archaeology, as e.g. the Homeric epics, the phenomenon of ‘colonisation’, gender, and the role of religion in ancient Greek society.

-Basic knowledge of the archaeology of the Greek Mediterranean and the most important sites discussed in the literature and lectures;
+Knowledge of the archaeology of the Greek Mediterranean and the most important sites, monuments and artefacts discussed in the literature and lectures;

 Knowledge of the development, structure and functioning of the Greek world;